DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Barrier
    - Description: Your skills allow you to deploy temporary impromptu walls
-   - Mechanic: You create a wall 3/5 spaces wide.
+   - Mechanic: You create a wall 3 or 5 spaces wide.
 You may dismiss this wall at any time as a Free Action.
 This wall is impervious to standard attacks, but may be worn down over time at the GM's discretion.
    - Type: Major
       - XP Cost: 2
       - FP Cost: 1 or 2